-The Group leases its office under non-cancellable operating leases expiring within 1 to 5 years.
-On renewal, the terms of the lease are renegotiated.
+The group leases various offices and yards under non-cancellable operating leases expiring within 1 to 5 years.
+The leases have varying terms, escalation clauses and renewal rights.
+On renewal, the terms of the leases are renegotiated.

+Commitments for minimum lease payments in relation to non-cancellable operating leases are payable as follows:

 Consolidated

+2010

-2010 \$'000 2009 \$'000
+\$'000 \$'000

-\$ 000 Ψ 000

-Commitments for minimum lease payments in relation to non- cancellable operating leases are payable as follows:

-Within one year 133 119
+133 119

-Later than one year but not later than five years 144 247

-Later than five years
+144 247

+- -

 277 366

+277